queryluke/masseffect-5e/static/data/class_spellcasting/sentinel.md

 ### Spellcasting Ability

+Sentinels use a unique L5t biotic implant that integrates with the operative's omni-tool maximizes their innate talents.
+As a sentinel you choose your spellcasting modifier from Charisma, Intelligence, or Wisdom.

+- Choosing Charisma means that your operative has immense willpower and uses it to overcome the mental strain of casting biotic spells and interfacing with their omni-tool.
+They use their innate talent to maximize the potency of their spells.
+- Choosing Intelligence means that your operative takes advantage of their omni-tool, using it to assist in the casting of biotic spells.
+Their keen intellect helps them choose strategic targets to maximize the potency of their spells.
+- Choosing Wisdom means that your operative has unmatched concentration and can use the physical mnemonics of their biotic implant to cast tech spells with their omni-tool.
+Their patience and insight maximizes the potency of their spells.

-Sentinels use a unique L5t biotic implant that integrates with their omni-tool and harnesses their willpower.
-As a Sentinel, you use your Charisma whenever a spell refers to your spellcasting ability.
-In addition, you use your Charisma modifier when setting the saving throw DC for a spell you cast and when making an attack roll with one.
+You use your selected ability whenever a spell refers to your spellcasting ability.
+In addition, you use your selected ability's modifier when setting the saving throw DC for a spell you cast and when making an attack roll with one.

-__Spell save DC__ = 8 + your proficiency bonus + your Charisma modifier
+__Spell save DC__ = 8 + your proficiency bonus + your selected ability modifier

-__Spell attack modifier__ = your proficiency bonus + your Charisma modifier
+__Spell attack modifier__ = your proficiency bonus + your selected ability modifier